bluenviron/gortsplib/README.md

 Features:

 * Client
-  * General
-    * Query servers about published streams
+  * Query servers about available streams
   * Encrypt connection with TLS (RTSPS)
   * Reading
     * Read streams from servers with UDP or TCP
     * Select protocol automatically